Make healthy homemade cooked cat food very easily with my full guide and complete and balanced chicken recipe.

 - Wash your hands, utensils, dishes, and surface areas with hot water and soap.

-- Remove any bones from meat.
+- Let the ingredients cool completely.
+Remove bones from the thighs.
 Cut up larger chunks of meat into smaller pieces.

 - Use a food processor or blender to mix all ingredients together.
 You can do this before or after you cook the meat.

-- Preportion daily servings in sealed containers.
+- Preportion servings in sealed containers.
+You can use freezer-safe zip bags or any other food containers.
 Store any portions you will not use within 72 hours in freezer-safe containers and put in the freezer until you need it.

 - Serve all juices in the container when you feed.